wozo/Leaflet-Maps-Marker/readme.txt

 * GeoJSON feeds for every marker and layer with [JSONP support](http://www.mapsmarker.com/geojson)
 * use of Wordpress settings API for storing options
 * TinyMCE editor on backend for editing popuptext
+* integrated plugin compatibility check to warn about incompatible plugins
+* dynamic changelog to show all changes since your last plugin update
 * version check for minimum Wordpress (3.0) and PHP (5.2) requirements
 * use of prepared SQL statements to prevent SQL injections
 * use of Wordpress nounces on forms to prevent attacks and input mistakes